BEST WAY TO TAKE UDAIPUR TO JODHPUR ROAD TRIP

-Anyone who comes here takes back bundles of knowledge that even includes a traditional art form taught by the local people.
+Anyone who comes here takes back bundles of knowledge that even include a traditional art form taught by the local people.

 But however small a village is, an Indian destination is always incomplete without bustling bazaars.
 And, Chandelao Garh is no different.
-Come shop here for most authentic traditional handicrafts at dirt-cheap prices.
+Come shop here for the most authentic traditional handicrafts at dirt-cheap prices

 Image Credits – Mr. Chotaram Prajapat, Bishnoi homestay